Journal Basic Info

 - Women’s Health Care

 - Cancer Clinic

-Denise Willis1, April Scribner1 and Supriya Jambhekar2*
+Denise Willis, April Scribner and Supriya Jambhekar

-1Respiratory Care Services, Arkansas Children’s Hospital, USA
+Respiratory Care Services, Arkansas Children’s Hospital, USA

-2Department of Pediatrics-Division of Pediatric Pulmonary and Sleep Medicine, Arkansas Children’s Hospital, USA
+Department of Pediatrics-Division of Pediatric Pulmonary and Sleep Medicine, Arkansas Children’s Hospital, USA

 Congenital Central Hypoventilation Syndrome (CCHS) is a rare genetic disorder that affects the automatic control of breathing.
 We report the case of a child with late presentation of CCHS at 2 years of age who initially failed noninvasive ventilation (NIV) and received a tracheostomy.
 Due to a mild CCHS genotype, at 7 years of age it was felt she would be a candidate for tracheal decannulation and NIV.
 A stepwise approach to decannulation was utilized that included capping of the tracheostomy tube, mask desensitization, NIV with capped tracheostomy and serial polysomnogram evaluations.
 She was successfully decannulated and transitioned to NIV before 8 years of age.
 Although the process we used proved effective in this case, more research is needed to standardize transition from invasive to NIV and to establish firm criteria for tracheal decannulation in children with CCHS.
 Guidelines for managing CCHS exist but best practices for decannulation are not available.

 Willis D, Scribner A, Jambhekar S. Successful Tracheal Decannulation in a Child with Congenital Central Hypoventilation Syndrome.
 Ann Clin Case Rep. 2017; 2: 1439.